johnx25bd/os-blogs/drafts/guide-to-spatial-data/2-THINKING-GEO.md

 #### Projections

+#### Datum?
+SRS?
+What else?

-### Representing Spatial Data
+## Representing Spatial Data

 ### Raster
-- Grids of regular pixels, each pixel assigned numerical values.
+- Definition Grids of regular pixels, each pixel assigned numerical values.
     - Values could be RGB, elevation, multispectral satellite imagery etc.
+    - What is an "observation"?
-- Pixels are positioned in space.
+- Pixels are positioned in space - "georeferenced".
-- Formats: tif, png, jpg, cogs (cloud-optimized geotiff)
+- Mention formats: tif, png, jpg, cogs (cloud-optimized geotiff)
-- Placing tiles
-    - Libraries
+- Tiles as a concept
     - ![Image or zooming gif of map with png borders]()
     - Fetching tiles as we zoom
-- ZXY ("Zoom X Y"!), WMTS
-- Popular tile servers - Ordnance Survey, OSM, Bing, Mapbox, Stamen
-- Advantages and disadvantages  (inspiration [here](https://en.wikipedia.org/wiki/GIS_file_formats#Advantages_and_disadvantages))
+- Examples
-- Digital elevation model and hillshade
+    - Digital elevation model
+    - Hillshade
     - Satellite
     - Rendered vector maps
     - Heatmaps and other raster maps
     - Opacity
 - Alternative types of rasters - like hex, triangle grids etc.
 - Uses - images, indices, etc.

-SVG, canvas, divs.

 ### Vector
+- Definition
+    - What is an "observation" or "record"?
-- Define "Feature".
+- "Feature".
     - Points, Lines, Polygons
         - Representing geometries: arrays of coordinate pairs.
         - Talk about Multi* / FeatureCollections (image) (types)
         - Complex polygons
+    - Attribution / properties
+    - Topology
 - "Layer": collection of similar features  (?? multi-type layers?)
-- Formats: geojson, shp, kml, gml, geopackage, vector tiles, WKT, sf (code examples - at least of geojson)
 - An aside: topojson and encoding topologies.
-- Accuracy
-    - 👍 `geojson-precision` to reduce file size
-- Labels.
-- geometries and attributes
-- Vector Tiles
-- SVG
-- Canvas
-- Pop-ups and tooltips
-- Advantages and disadvantages (inspiration [here](https://en.wikipedia.org/wiki/GIS_file_formats#Advantages_and_disadvantages))

-Data sources
-- OS Data Hub
-- Tile server
-- PostGIS
-- Geoserver
-- CartoDB
-- ArcGIS MapServer
-- Mapbox
-- ??

-Styling

-Mapping terms
-- Map state: refers to the state of the map visualization including zoom level, center or bounding box, pitch, bearing
-- Zoom to or fly to
-- Pop-up
-- Geocoding
-- Gazetteer
-- Temporal or spatiotemporal
-- Buffer